rlucente-se-jboss/redhawksdr-container/README.md

     sudo ./02-setup-repos.sh
     ./03-build-redhawk-container.sh

-The last script can take over an hour depending on your hardware.
+The last script should not be run as `sudo` although it will prompt for a `sudo` password before running the `podman build` command.
-The resulting image will be exported as a compressed OCI image archive.
+The container image build can take over an hour depending on your hardware.
+The resulting image will be exported as a compressed OCI image archive in the same folder as the scripts.